livechat/chat.io-docs/site/content/apis-overview/properties.md

 #### Note about tokenized_string

-`tokenized_string` is string that is splited to tokens before indexing in our search engine.
-This can be usefull if you want to use that property as filter in methods like [get_archives](https://www.chat.io/docs/agent-api/api-reference/#get-archives).
+`tokenized_string` is string that is split to tokens before indexing in our search engine.
+This can be useful if you want to use that property as a filter in the methods like [get_archives](https://www.chat.io/docs/agent-api/api-reference/#get-archives).

 ### Property locations

-Properties can be set whithin three locations:
+Properties can be set within three locations:
 * chat
 * thread
 * event

-You can configure access to properties whithin those locations.
-You can for example create property that is visible for agents whithin chat and thread, and not visible within event. (for more see [Configuration API docs](https://www.chat.io/docs/configuration-api/api-reference/#properties))
+You can configure access to properties within those locations.
+You can, for example, create a property that is visible for agents within a chat and a thread, and not visible within an event.
+For more details, see [Configuration API docs](https://www.chat.io/docs/configuration-api/api-reference/#properties).

-### Property allowed value set
+### Property domain

+<div class=“callout type-info”>Property domain is a set of values that property can be set to.</div>

-Property allowed value set can be configured in 2 different ways:
+Property domain can be configured in 2 different ways:
 * by defining a set of values allowed in this property explicitly (for example `[1, 2, 3]`)
 * by defining a range, all values in this range are allowed in this property (for example range from `1` to `3`)

 ## Example

-In this example we want to use properties to create basic chat rating.
+In this example we want to use properties to create a basic chat rating.
 For this purpose we need two properties: rating_score and rating_comment.
-Those properties should be writable by customer, and readable by agent within chat.
+Those properties should be writable by customer, and readable by agent within a chat.

 First we need to create our properties configuration using Configuration API.